Horizontal-org/Tella-website/docs/Connections/overview.md

 <ConnectionsTable/>

 Some individuals use commercial clouds (Google Drive, Dropbox, Nextcloud) as a backup system for their Tella data.
 However, we advise using this feature with caution:
 - Automatic backups to any server are **not** currently available.
-They need to be made manually.
+They need to be made manually as submissions to each of the servers.
 - Files on the server will be accessible to anyone with server access.

 [Read more about backups in Tella](/features#backup-files)